Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 ## Automatically Open Collapsed Fields

 Collapsed fields are collapsed by default.
-These fields can be set to be automatically opened.
+These fields can be set to be automatically opened under the following {{ RTO }}:

 ```
 {